ruudwelten/tim/README.md

 ## To do:

-- Add ability to use commands for previous days
 - Create edit command to edit a specific entry
 - Create ammend command to edit latest entry